Chymyst/chymyst-core/doc/join_calculus_joinrun_tutorial.md

 Sometimes it appears that repeating input molecules is the most natural way of expressing the desired behavior of some concurrent programs.
 However, I believe it is always possible to introduce some new auxiliary molecules and to rewrite the "chemistry laws" so that input molecules are not repeated while the resulting computations give the same results.
+This limitation could be lifted in a later version of `JoinRun` if it proves useful to do so.

 ## Order of reactions

-When there are several different reactions that can be started from the available molecules, the runtime engine will choose the reaction at random.
+When there are several different reactions that can be consume the available molecules, the runtime engine will choose the reaction at random.
 In the current implementation of `JoinRun`, the runtime will reshuffle and randomize reactions, so that every reaction has an equal chance of starting.

-Similarly, when there are several instances of the same molecule that can be used as input for a reaction, the runtime engine will make a choice at random.
+Similarly, when there are several instances of the same molecule that can be consumed as input by a reaction, the runtime engine will make a choice of the molecule to be consumed.
 Currently, `JoinRun` will _not_ randomize the input molecules but make an implementation-dependent choice.
-A perfectly random selection of input molecules may be implemented in the future.
+A truly random selection of input molecules may be implemented in the future.

 It is not possible to assign priorities to reactions or to molecules.
 The order of reactions in a join definition is ignored, and the order of molecules in the input list is also ignored.
 The debugging facility will print the molecule names in alphabetical order, and reactions will be printed in an unspecified order.

 The result of this is that the order in which reactions will start is non-deterministic and unknown.
-This is the semantics of Join Calculus.
+This is the original semantics of Join Calculus.
-If the order of certain reactions is important for a particular application, it is the programmer's task to design the "chemical laws" in such a way that those reactions start in the desired order.
+If the priority of certain reactions is important for a particular application, it is the programmer's task to design the "chemical laws" in such a way that those reactions start in the desired order.
-Join Calculus is flexible enough to allow programmers to implement arbitrary concurrent applications.

 ## Summary so far